Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 GR®34 – The customs path on the Pink Granite Coast

-Hungry to combine hiking and exceptional scenery?
-Grab your rucksack and put on your hiking boots as we take you on a tour of the customs path along the Pink Granite Coast!
+Fancy combining hiking with exceptional scenery?
+Grab your rucksack and slip on your hiking boots as we take you along the customs path on the Pink Granite Coast!

-Walking along the GR®34 and this famous path during a 100% nature break, set off to conquer the many panoramic views and exceptional natural sites that Brittany has to offer.
+Follow the GR®34 and this famous path for a 100% nature break, and conquer the many panoramic views and exceptional natural sites that Brittany has to offer.
 From the Lézardrieux peninsula to Plestin-les-Grèves, via Tréguier, the Gouffre de Plougrescant, Ploumanac’h, Trébeurden and Lannion, this hike has a taste of freedom… Let’s get moving!

 Practical information